 Septuagint Superiority

 Behold the various differences in meaning when comparing passages in the Masoretic Text to the Septuagint.
+Translations used are based on whichever make for the closest comparison.
 (This page will be expanded continually over time.)

 For before the boy knows how to refuse the evil and choose the good, the land whose two kings you dread will be deserted.